Siege of Mariupol: Background

-Mariupol was considered a major strategic city and therefore was a target for Russian forces.
+Mariupol is considered a major strategic city and therefore was a target for Russian forces.
 It was the largest city in the Ukrainian-controlled portion of Donetsk Oblast, and was also one of the largest Russian-speaking cities in Ukraine.
 Mariupol was a major industrial hub, home of the Illich and Azovstal Iron and Steel Works, and the largest city on the Sea of Azov.

 Control of its port on the western shore of the Sea of Azov is vital to the economy of Ukraine.
-For Russia, it would allow a land route to Crimea and allow passage by Russian marine traffic.
-Capturing the city gave Russia full control over the Sea of Azov.
+For Russia, it would allow a land route to Crimea and full control over the sea, thereby facilitating passage of Russian marine traffic.

 In 2014 after the Revolution of Dignity, Mariupol was swept by pro-Russian protests against the new government.
 Tensions erupted into the war in Donbas in early May, and during the unrest, militiamen of the separatist and Russian-backed Donetsk People's Republic (DPR) took control of the city and forced Ukrainian troops to abandon it during the first battle for Mariupol.
 However, the following month, Ukrainian forces recaptured the city in an offensive.
 In August, the DPR and Russian troops captured the village of Novoazovsk, 45 km east of Mariupol near the Russo-Ukrainian border.

 With the town captured and forces renewed, in September the DPR attempted to capture the city again in the second battle for Mariupol.
 Fighting reached the eastern outskirts, but the separatists were eventually repelled.
 In October, then-DPR Prime Minister Alexander Zakharchenko vowed to retake the city.
 Mariupol was then indiscriminately bombed by rockets in January 2015.
 Fearing a future third offensive into Mariupol, in February Ukrainian forces launched a surprise attack into Shyrokyne, a village located 11 km east of Mariupol with the objective of expelling the separatist forces from the city limits and creating a buffer zone.
 The separatists withdrew from Shyrokyne four months later.
 The conflict was frozen when the Minsk II ceasefire agreement was signed in 2015.